Skip to content

 Why should I avoid using the system Python?

-Using the system Python directly for development work creates several risks and potential problems:
+Using the system Python directly for development work creates several risks:

-- Operating System Dependencies: Your operating system likely relies on the system Python interpreter to run essential system tools and utilities.
-If you modify the packages installed in the system Python environment (for example, by upgrading or removing packages), you might inadvertently break system functionality.
+• Operating System Dependencies: Your operating system relies on the system Python interpreter to run essential system tools and utilities.
+Modifying packages in the system Python environment (upgrading or removing packages) can break system functionality.

-- Reproducibility Problems: When you share your code with others or deploy it to different environments, using system Python makes it harder to ensure consistent behavior.
-The system Python version and its pre-installed packages can vary significantly across different operating systems and versions.
+• Reproducibility Problems: Sharing code or deploying to different environments becomes difficult with system Python.
+The system Python version and pre-installed packages vary significantly across different operating systems and versions.

 Best Practices